* First in Modern Languages (French and German), University of Leeds

 Research and postgraduate supervision

 My last major project was a literary biography Bertolt Brecht: A Literary Life, which was published by Bloomsbury in 2014.
 For a sample of reviews visit Bloomsbury's website.
-Brecht's German publisher Suhrkamp secured the rights for a German edition, which will appear quite soon.
-A Chinese edition is being prepared by Renmin University Press.
+Brecht's German publisher Suhrkamp secured the rights for a German edition, which will appear in 2018.
+A Chinese edition is being prepared by Renmin University Press, a French edition by L'Arche Editeur.
 The project was supported by a Research Fellowship from the Leverhulme Trust, 2009-12.
 The project benefited from archival work in Berlin and Augsburg.
 A first study of Brecht's medical history appeared in the Brecht Yearbook in 2010.

 At present I hold grants as PI from the University of Manchester to begin work on the papers of August Heinrich Simon deposited in the John Rylands Library (with Matthew Jefferies and Eva-Maria Broomer) and to investiage censorship in the GDR with Alison Lewis and her team from Melbourne, together with Cathy Gelbin (Manchester) and Matthew Philpotts (Liverpool).